google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 ![Area of interest](https://github.com/jdbcode/earthengine-community/blob/master/tutorials/landsat-etm-to-oli-harmonization/area-of-interest.jpg)

 _Figure 1.
 Location and site character for example area of interest.
 Mature pacific northwest conifer forest on the north slope of Mt Hood, OR, USA.
-Images curtisousy of:
+Images courtesy of:
 Google Earth, USDA Forest Service, Landsat, and Copernicus._

 #### Define an area of interest